-Crystalfontz supplies a demonstration and test program, cfTest, along with its C source code.
+Additionally, Crystalfontz supplies a demonstration and test program, cfTest, along with its C source code.
 Included in the cfTest source is a CRC algorithm and an algorithm that detects packets.
-The algorithm automatically resynchronizes to the next valid packet in the event of any communications errors.
-Follow the algorithm in the sample code closely in order to realize the benefits of using the packet communications.
+The algorithm automatically re-synchronizes to the next valid packet in the event of communications errors.
+Follow the algorithm in the sample code closely to realize the benefits of using packet communications.

-8.5.
+7.5.
 About Handshaking

-The nature of CFA735's packets makes it unnecessary to implement traditional hardware or software handshaking.
+The nature of CFA735's packets makes traditional hardware or software handshaking unnecessary.

 The host should wait for a corresponding acknowledge packet from the CFA735 before sending the next command packet.
-The CFA735 will respond to all packets within 250 mS. The host software should stop waiting and retry the packet if the CFA735 fails to respond within 250 mS. The host software should report an error if a packet is not acknowledged after several retries.
-This situation indicates a hardware problem (e.g., a disconnected cable).
+The CFA735 will respond to all packets within 250 mS, with the exception of commands 2 and 4 which may take up to 425mS.
+The host software should stop waiting and retry the packet if the CFA735 fails to respond within 250mS.
+The host software should report an error if a packet is not acknowledged after several retries.
+This situation indicates a hardware problem (e.g., disconnected cable).

-Please note that some operating systems may introduce delays between when the data arrives at the physical port from the CFA735 until it is available to the user program.
+Note that some operating systems may introduce delays between when the data arrives at the physical port from the CFA735 until it is available to the user program.
 In this case, the host program may have to increase its timeout window to account for the additional overhead of the operating system.